-Denmark has become the first wealthy country to pledge itself to pay other countries for any “loss and damage” caused by extreme weather.
-This commitment comes from Denmark’s Finance Act 2022, which aims to send 60% of its climate budget to countries suffering the most from extreme weather.
-Commenting on this historic humanitarian move, Denmark’s Development Minister Flemming Møller Mortensen stated “It is grossly unfair that the world’s poorest should suffer the most from the consequences of climate change.”
+Denmark has become the first European country to pledge to pay other countries for any “loss and damage” caused by extreme weather.
+This commitment comes from Denmark’s Finance Act 2022, which aims to send 60 percent of its climate budget to countries suffering the most from extreme weather.
+Commenting on this historic humanitarian move, Denmark’s Development Minister Flemming Møller Mortensen stated “it is grossly unfair that the world’s poorest should suffer the most from the consequences of climate change.”

 Loss and damage is defined as “the destructive impacts of climate change that cannot be avoided either by mitigation (avoiding and reducing greenhouse gas emissions) or adaptation (adjusting to current and future climate change impacts).”

-Loss and damage has become a hot topic at the United Nations Climate Conferences in recent years with the increased frequency of extreme weather events.
-It has been acknowledged that poverty and climate change are intrinsically linked.
-Developing countries are more vulnerable to damage from extreme weather events due to overreliance on natural resources (tourism, fishing etc.) and poor infrastructure.
-It has been estimated by The Vulnerable 20 – a coalition of the most climate-vulnerable states, that their countries have lost an estimated $525 billion in the last 20 years due to the consequences of climate change.
+Loss and damage has become an important topic at the United Nations Climate Conferences in recent years with the increased frequency of extreme weather events and the acknowledgement that poverty and climate change are intrinsically linked.
+Developing countries are more vulnerable to damage from extreme weather events due to over-reliance on natural resources (tourism, fishing etc.), as well as poor infrastructure.
+It has been estimated by The Vulnerable 20 – a coalition of the most climate-vulnerable states – that their countries have lost an estimated $525 billion in the last 20 years due to the consequences of climate change.

 Another Article You Might Like: Why Are Extreme “One-In-A-Lifetime” Weather Events Becoming More Frequent?